maxwissink/OmniPanel/README.md

 2. Add an `index.html` and your CSS files.
 3. Refer to the **Default Theme** provided in the repository as a template.

+The default theme is made for star citizen.

 Also please be carefull when downloading someone elses theme, I cannot guarantee that I filtered out all possibly mallicious tags

 ---